chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 A computer thinks only in terms of numbers.
 A computer may not understand "high level" abstractions such as love, religion, philosophy, etc, but that is not its job.
 A computer must add, subtract, multiply, and divide.
 These are the four arithmetic functions which many human struggle to do.

 Therefore I ask you, between a human and a computer, who is really low level or high level?
-In the age of Artificial Intelligence taking over human jobs, we would all do well to take this question seriously.
+In the age of Artificial Intelligence taking over human jobs and beating humans at Chess, we would all do well to take this question seriously.

+I wrote this book because I think like a machine and I hope to help others think this way because it is the best way to learn programming and control your computer by writing Assembly Language programs or to go back to your favorite programming language with a greater understanding of why things work as they do.

+## Why DOS?

+DOS is not at all like Windows or Linux, because it comes from an older time when people were expected to read books and even video games often came in the form of source code published in books.
+Therefore, I have decided to dedicate this book to the Disk Operating System more commonly called DOS and made famous by MS-DOS which was Microsoft's version that people in the 80s and 90s remember.
+Later on, I plan to write a book on programming on Linux using similar but modern methods.